Show/hide contentOpenClose All

 3) Ideate: During the Ideation stage of the Design Thinking process, the team are ready to start generating ideas.
 You’ve grown to understand your users and their needs in the Empathise stage, and you’ve analysed and synthesised your observations in the Define stage, and ended up with a human-centered problem statement.
 With this solid background, you and your team members can start to "think outside the box" to identify new solutions to the problem statement you’ve created, and you can start to look for alternative ways of viewing the problem

 4)Prototyping: The design team will now produce a number of inexpensive, scaled down versions of the product or specific features found within the product, so they can investigate the problem solutions generated in the previous stage.
 Prototypes may be shared and tested within the team itself, in other departments, or on a small group of people outside the design team.
 This is an experimental phase, and the aim is to identify the best possible solution for each of the problems identified during the first three stages.
+It is important at this stage of the process to understand that it is ok be 'Not Perfect' and that this prototype is just 'testing the market' so to speak.
+Sometimes students present prototyping ideas in the form of posters, role play, sketches and any other means that gets the idea across to an audience.

 5) Test: The team now test the complete product using the best solutions identified during the prototyping phase.
 This is the final stage of the 5 stage-model, but in an iterative process, the results generated during the testing phase are often used to redefine one or more problems and inform the understanding of the users, the conditions of use, how people think, behave, and feel, and to empathise.
 Even during this phase, alterations and refinements are made in order to rule out problem solutions and derive as deep an understanding of the product and its users as possible.